-Ukraine possesses a complicated and costly food safety system inherited from the Soviet Union.
-Controls are implemented by various state agencies that often have overlapping functions.
-The following agencies of the Government of Ukraine (GOU) are involved in assuring the safety of domestically produced and imported food products, and animal and plant health issues:
+The following GOU agencies are involved in assuring the safety of domestically produced and imported food products, and animal and plant health issues:

-- State Epidemiological Service (SES) of the Ministry of Health Care of Ukraine (MHCU) establishes food safety standards and is responsible for all aspects of food safety; - State Committee for Veterinary Medicine (SCVM) is responsible for animal health, safety and wholesomeness of meat, seafood, other products of animal origin and live animals; - Main State Phytosanitary Inspection Service (MSPIS) of the Ministry of Agricultural Policy and Food of Ukraine (MAPFU) is responsible for plant health issues; - State Committee of Ukraine on Technical Regulations and Consumer Policy (SCUTRCP) is responsible for compliance of food products with existing quality and safety standards; - State Ecological Inspection Service (SEIS) of the Ministry of Ministry of Ecology and Natural Resources of Ukraine (MENRU) is responsible for radiological and environmental control.
+- State Epidemiological Service (SES) of the Ministry of Health Care of Ukraine (MHCU) establishes food safety standards and is responsible for all aspects of food safety; - State Veterinary and Phytosanitary Service (SVPS) is responsible for animal health, safety and wholesomeness of meat, seafood, other products of animal origin and live animals (State Phytosanitary Inspection Service of the Ministry of Agricultural Policy and Food of Ukraine has not yet joined the SVPS as intended by regulatory reform.
+It functions separately and is responsible for plant health issues); - Agricultural Inspection Service (AIS) of the Ministry of Agricultural Policy and Food of Ukraine (MAPFU) is responsible for plant varieties; - State Inspection for Consumer Rights Protection is responsible for compliance of food products with Technical Requirements and safety norms (listed in outdated State Standards which are voluntary for non-safety parts) if they are not controlled by other agencies and not covered by the new Technical Requirements. - State Ecological Inspection Service (SEIS) of the Ministry of Ministry of Ecology and Natural Resources of Ukraine (MENRU) is responsible for radiological and environmental control.

-Due to complexity of the existing food safety system and its unpredictable changes, it is difficult for foreign suppliers to be aware of the most current food safety regulations.
+Due to the complexity of the existing food safety system and its unpredictable changes, it is difficult for foreign suppliers to be aware of the most current food safety regulations.
 Suppliers should work with experienced importers in order to verify most current import requirements prior to shipping to Ukraine.
-Ukraine must comply with the WTO Agreement on the Application of Sanitary and Phytosanitary Measures, the SPS Agreement, since accession in 2008.
-Currently, certain sanitary measures used in Ukraine could be considered non-compliant with provisions of the WTO agreement and/or with the standards established by international standards setting bodies, as well as with internationally accepted trade practices.
+Since accession in 2008, Ukraine must comply with the WTO Agreement on the Application of Sanitary and Phytosanitary Measures, and the SPS Agreement.
+Currently, certain sanitary measures used in Ukraine could be considered partially non-compliant with provisions of the WTO agreement and/or with the standards established by international standards setting bodies, as well as with internationally accepted trade practices.